Leicester College: Abbey Park Campus

 Abbey Park Campus features four floors of modern teaching and learning facilities including a 140-seat drama studio, science labs, dance studio, music studios, language lab, dental and childcare training facilities.
 It is also home to the college's Technology and Engineering Centre which is based opposite the main campus buildings.

 Freemen’s Park Campus

 The vocational home of the college, Freemen's Park has a professional hair and beauty salon, working kitchens which supply a bistro and silver service restaurant and construction workshops where learners can train in plumbing, brickwork, woodwork, painting and decorating.

 A food manufacturing innovation suite was officially opened at Freemen's Park on 3 November 2009.

 St Margaret’s Campus

 The creative heart of Leicester College, St Margaret's Campus is where courses in Art and Design, Fashion and Footwear, Computing, Creative Media, Photography and Print take place.

-In 2009 several projects were completed, including a new online testing room, refurbishment of the refectory and the Media studio and Fashion rooms, as well as the Photography studio being outfitted and new Macs being given to the students.

 Outreach Centres

 Leicester College provides training in 200 outreach venues.